 Now that you have a narrowed-down list of the potential issues, it’s time to try the solutions one at a time.

-Start with the least invasive and work your way up to the most invasive (for example, providing less water is much easier than going through the process of repotting the tree.
-Try to save that option for last).
+Start with the least invasive solution and work your way up to the most invasive.
+Again, it’s much easier on the plant (and you) to provide less water than to repot or transplant it.
+Try to save those options for last.

 Continue testing the treatments you believe are most likely to fix the issue.
 Hopefully, one of them sticks.